Retail Merchandising from All Angles

 The merchandising and marketing data retailers collect can help create more consumer-friendly store navigation, maximize brand influence, and promote a better overall shopping experience.
 Analyzing the effect of visual merchandising, such as product displays and signage, as well as customer service, décor, and inventory management will help you better understand how to improve your in-store layout and increase sales.

-Mobile technologies like FORM MarketX are the best way to collect, analyze, and react to data.
+Mobile technologies like GoSpotCheck by FORM are the best way to collect, analyze, and react to data.
 They are investments in knowledge and mechanisms that can inform your business decisions and facilitate positive improvements in your team, your store environment, and ultimately, your bottom line.